Muhammad-Bilal-MB/push-it-hacktoberfest/README.md

 Here are 2 quick and painless ways to contribute to this project:

 - Add your source file of Python, C++, Java, html, C# or any other language program in respective directory.
-- Add your name to the `CONTRIBUTORS` folder.
+- Add your name to the `Contributors` folder.
 Choose both, make a pull request for your work and wait for it to be merged!!

 # Getting started